Saint Vladimir's Orthodox Theological Seminary

-St. Vladimir’s Orthodox Theological Seminary (SVOTS) is an Eastern Orthodox seminary in Yonkers, New York.
+St. Vladimir’s Orthodox Theological Seminary (SVOTS, also SVS) is an Eastern Orthodox seminary in Yonkers, New York.
 It is chartered under the State University of New York and accredited by the Association of Theological Schools.
-It is a pan-Eastern Orthodox institution associated with the Orthodox Church in America (OCA).
+It is a pan-Eastern Orthodox institution associated with the Orthodox Church in America (OCA) accepting students from many different Christian jurisdictions with the 2024-2025 SVOTS Impact Report stating its students come from 14 different jurisdictions: 10 Eastern Orthodox Jurisdictions, 3 Oriential Orthodox Jurisdictions, and 3 others.

+It is named after St. Vladimir, Grand Prince of Kiev and Prince of Novgorod, who "introduced Orthodox Christianity to the Kievan Rus'".

 History

-The seminary was founded in 1938.
+The seminary was founded in 1938 and its first classes were held in the parish house of the Church of Christ the Savior in Harlem.
+In 1939, it found a home on the campus of General Theological Seminary in Chelsea and by the 1940s in apartments on 121st Street rented from Union Theological Seminary.

 It moved to its current location in 1962.
-Four years later, it was accepted as an associate member in the American Association of Theological Schools with accreditation following in 1973.
+Four years later, it was accepted as an associate member of the American Association of Theological Schools, with accreditation following in 1973.